ajramirezcodes/2024-Mens-Olympic-Basketball/README.md

 # Team USA Basketball Roster (Interactive Web App)

 This is a dynamic and interactive player card project for the Team USA Men's Basketball roster.
-Built using HTML, CSS, and JavaScript, the project visually showcases each player's image, stats, and highlights in a responsive and engaging layout.
+This project visually showcases each player's image, stats, and highlights in a responsive and engaging layout.

 ## Features